intelligolabs/LOTS-of-Fashion/index.md

 *Figure 3: Qualitative comparision between different T2I generative models.
 More results are available in the paper.*

 ## Relevant Works
-We direct interested readers to our concurrent research for discussion on localized text-to-image evaluation: <a href="https://intelligolabs.github.io/L-VQAScore">Evaluating Attribute Confusion in Fashion Text-to-Image Generation</a>
+We direct interested readers to our concurrent research for discussion on localized text-to-image evaluation: <a href="https://intelligolabs.github.io/L-VQAScore">Project Page</a>

 ## Citation
 ```